01fade/dothh489_ss2015/w07_h01_midterm/README.md

 ## Demo

-Tested in Chrome, Safari and Firefox
+Tested in Chrome, Safari and Firefox.
+To see all patterns on one site visit [this page](http://hangdothiduc.de/mfadt/fall15/vcr-shaders/).

 ![image](http://hangdothiduc.de/mfadt/fall15/vcr-shaders/assets/img/1a-s.png)
 [Pattern1a](http://hangdothiduc.de/mfadt/fall15/vcr-shaders/pattern1a.html)